LoansBot/web-backend/README.md

 - WEBPORT: The port to bind on
 - UVICORN_PATH: The path to the uvicorn executable
 - HCAPTCHA_SECRET: The hcaptcha secret; not required.
 If specified, the earnings from hCaptcha will be sent here.
-On the main site 100% of earnings are donated to the wikimedia foundation.